imranpollob/foundry-cyfrin/README.md

 - Add anvil network and account to metamask `anvil`
 - Write the SimpleStorage.sol
 - Deploy contract `forge create SimpleStorage --private-key KEY`
-- Remove private key from your history in Bash `history -c`
+- Remove private key from your history in Bash `history -c`.
+Others `rm .bash_history .zsh_history`
 - Write deployment script SimpleStorage.s.sol
 - Run the script `forge script script/SimpleStorage.s.sol`
-- Running anvil isn't required to run script files
--
+- Deploying on anvil `forge script script/SimpleStorage.s.sol --rpc-url http://127.0.0.1:8545 --broadcast --private-key KEY`
+- A new broadcast folder will be created.
+Check run-latest.json file
+- The `transaction` is sent to blockchain, `value` is the eth amount stored, `data` is the code, `nonce` is the counter of how many times the same transaction is deployed.
+- To convert a hex to decimal like "gas": "0x6b0d2", run `cast to-dec 0x6b0d2`
+- Don't use .env to store private key, use `cast wallet import the-key --interactive`
+- See the private keys `cast wallet list`
+- New script command `forge script script/SimpleStorage.s.sol --rpc-url http://127.0.0.1:8545 --broadcast --account KEY_NAME --sender KEY_ADDRESS -vvvv`

+Interect with the smart contract using cast
+- setMyNumber `cast send CONTRACT_ADDRESS "setMyNumber(uint256)" 12345 --rpc-url http://127.0.0.1:8545 --private-key KEY`
+- getMyNumber `cast call 0xa513E6E4b8f2a923D98304ec87F64353C4D5C853 "getMyNumber()"`
+- Convert the hex to decimal `cast to-dec HEX_CODE`